 The FAIRTRADE Mark is the most widely recognized and trusted ethical label in the world.

-A 2016 Globescan study found that almost two-thirds of consumers globally try to support brands that are purposeful.
+Two-thirds of consumers globally try to support brands that are purposeful.
 Selling products which carry a well-known and highly trusted independent third-party certification such as the FAIRTRADE Mark allows an organization to clearly indicate their commitment to social and environmental values.

 An independent 2017 Globescan study found that:

 - 85% of Canadian consumers who have seen the FAIRTRADE Mark trust it.

 - 80% of those consumers say that it positively impacts on their perceptions of labelled products.